wi1dcard/blog/source/_posts/terraform-quick-start-with-alibabacloud.md

 }
 ```

 While the first time I tried to launch an instance, the most significant problem I found is how to find the correct image ID.
-Fortunately, Alibabacloud maintains a CLI tool called [`aliyun-cli`](https://github.com/aliyun/aliyun-cli) (aliyun is the Chinese pinyin of the word alibabacloud) and there's an API `DescribeImage` for listing all the images.
+Fortunately, Alibaba Cloud maintains a CLI tool called [`aliyun-cli`](https://github.com/aliyun/aliyun-cli) (aliyun is the Chinese pinyin of the word alibabacloud) and there's an API `DescribeImage` for listing all the images.

 But it doesn't work as expected, so far I found 2 issues - [it shows no image if I didn't put in a specific parameter](https://github.com/aliyun/aliyun-cli/issues/179#issuecomment-635736796) and either the `--ImageID` or `--Filter.n.Key` doesn't support fuzzy matching.
 That means even though the first issue will get resolved, the later doesn't allow users to search the image by specifying a keyword like `ubuntu`.